 The TRAC (Trade Recreation Agricultural Center) is a large complex located in West Pasco which hosts regional events, including conventions, meetings, sporting events, and concerts.
 Next to the TRAC, the Gesa Stadium hosts the Northwest League, the Tri-City Dust Devils baseball club.
 The Dust Devils are the Class A team for the San Diego Padres.
 The Pasco School District’s renovated Edgar Brown Memorial Stadium, constructed in a former gravel pit used in the construction of the Blue Bridge, provides a unique venue for outdoor athletic events.
 A 22-mile section of the Sacagawea Heritage Trail runs through Pasco.
 This is an interactive education and recreational hiking/biking trail that circles all three cities.
 Pasco is considered the transportation hub of the Tri-Cities area.
 Pasco Intermodal Train Station is a stop on Amtrak’s Empire Builder.
 The Tri-Cities Airport is in Pasco, as well.

-With the support of foremost Real Estate Group, Community Real Estate Group owning a home or relocating to Pasco has been made easy.
+With the support of Community Real Estate Group, owning a home or relocating to Pasco has been made easy.
 With a professional group of Relocation Specialist ready to support buyers and sellers with professional advice.
 With our experience and support, relocating becomes fun.
 At Community Real Estate Group, we sell new homes which account for 25% of our market.
-We also help seller resell their homes which make up for 75% of our business.
+We also help sellers to resell their homes which make up for 75% of our business.
 Are you thinking of relocating to Pasco?
 Do you want to purchase new affordable homes?
 Maybe you own a house in Pasco and want to resell it?
-Why don’t you contact Community Real Estate Group today for the best support?
+Contact Community Real Estate Group today for the best support!

 We would love to help your buying process be smooth and easy.